 [4.]
 These groups can work together to establish common goals for the student’s success, and to ensure that student needs are being addressed in a comprehensive and well-coordinated manner at each of the three levels.
 The common work of these individual student-focused groups includes continuously monitoring the growth of each student and calibrating strategies (in addition to individual services), that take place within the classroom, the school-wide environment, and as appropriate, in the community.

-Section IV) ACADEMIC AND NON-ACADEMIC SUPPORTS
+Section IV) ACADEMIC AND NON-ACADEMIC ACTIVITIES

-This section addresses effective academic and non-academic activities that can build upon students’ strengths, promote success in school, maximize time spent in the classroom and minimize suspensions, expulsions, and other removals for students with behavioral health challenges.
+This section addresses effective academic and non-academic activities that can build upon students` strengths, promote success in school, maximize time spent in the classroom and minimize suspensions, expulsions, and other removals for students with behavioral health challenges.

-The overarching goal for academic and non-academic supports is to ensure that classrooms enable all students to experience success in the school environment.
+The overarching goal for academic and non-academic activities is to ensure that classrooms enable all students to experience success in the school environment.
 The school environment is a unique setting that can address the development of the whole child.
-The academic and non-academic supports indicated in this section are organized based on the three-part approach of supportive school environments, early interventions, and intensive services.
+The academic and non-academic activities indicated in this section are organized based on the three-part approach of supportive school environments, early interventions, and intensive services.
 The recommended strategies indicated throughout this section are designed to be implemented in collaboration with families and caregivers.
 Additional recommendations about collaborating with families are provided in Framework Section VI.